TorAlverMoen/CrapsDiceWPF/README.md

 This game is a simplified version of the casino game Craps and is played with two dice and the rules are as follows:

-The rules for the first turn:
+Rules for the First Turn:
-* If you roll 7 or 11 you win
+* If you roll a 7 or 11, you win.
-* If you roll 2 (Snake Eyes), 3 or 12 you lose
+* If you roll a 2 (Snake Eyes), 3, or 12, you lose.
-* All other rolls will be added to the points and you will continue to the next round
+* All other rolls will be added to your points, and you will continue to the next round.

-The rules for all subsequent turns:
+Rules for All Subsequent Turns:
-* If you roll the same sum as the previous round you win
+* If you roll the same sum as the previous round, you win.
-* If you roll 7 you lose
+* If you roll a 7, you lose.
-* All other rolls will be added to the points and you will continue to the next round
+* All other rolls will be added to your points, and you will continue to the next round.

 ---